piclas-framework/piclas/docs/documentation/developerguide/code_extension.md

 ## Surface Sampling & Output

+*Location: `piclas/src/particles/boundary/particle_boundary_sampling.f90`*

 The surface sampling values are stored in the `SampWallState` array and the derived output variables in `MacroSurfaceVal`, which can be extended to include new **optional** variables and to exploit the already implemented MPI communication.
-The variables `SurfSampSize` and `SurfOutputSize` define the size of the arrays is set in `InitParticleBoundarySampling` in `piclas/src/particles/boundary/particle_boundary_sampling.f90` with default values as given in `piclas.h`
+The variables `SurfSampSize` and `SurfOutputSize` define the size of the arrays is set in `InitParticleBoundarySampling` with default values as given in `piclas.h`

     SurfSampSize = SAMPWALL_NVARS+nSpecies
     SurfOutputSize = MACROSURF_NVARS